kevinpschaaf/enyo-wiki/Lists.md

 		]}
 	]

-...one might write event handlers like this:
+...one might write event handlers like so:

 	setupItem: function(inSender, inEvent) {
 		// given some available data.